vanyadelova/personal-site/app/data/about.md

 #### Travel / Geography

-- I am from originally from Buffalo, New York.
+- I am from originally from Strelcha, Bulgaria.
 I have since lived in Palo Alto, Mountain View, San Francisco, Seattle, and New York.

 - I've been to ~ 50 countries, some of which I have forgotten, and many of which I would like to revisit.